-The exemption for intra-company transferees, commonly known as Code C-12, is available to a person of any national origin who is employed as a executive, senior manager, functional manager, or specialized knowledge worker by a branch, subsidiary or parent of the Canadian entity for a minimum of one year within the previous 3 years, and who is temporarily transferred to Alberta to hold a similar position with a Canadian entity.
+The exemption for intra-company transferees, commonly known as Code C-12, is available to a person of any national origin who is employed in a senior executive or managerial category by a branch, subsidiary or parent of the Canadian entity for a minimum of 18 to 24 months, and who is temporarily transferred to Alberta to hold an identical senior executive or managerial position with a Canadian entity.

-Applications by other intra-company transferees who possess the required type of specialized knowledge and meet the requirements of the CUSMA, GATS or Code C-12, can be processed under either one of these Agreements, taking into consideration the important differences between them.
+Applications by other intra-company transferees who possess the required type of specialized knowledge and meet the requirements of the NAFTA, GATS or Code C-12, can be processed under either one of these Agreements, taking into consideration the important differences between them.